sonocircuit/EXIST-RIP/README.md

 There is one PCB and panel in 1u format (Intellijel and Pulplogic), which houses the input jacks, lift switch and a volume pot.

-The second PCB is meant to be mounted inside the case and is connected to the 1u module via 16pin ribbon cable.
+The second PCB – the transformer board – is meant to be mounted inside the case and is connected to the 1u module via 16pin ribbon cable.
 The output TRS jacks are eiter connected with wires via pads or can be connected to an Intellijel Audio Jack rev2 board via 6pin ribbon cable.

+Another configuration would be to connect a Intelligel Mixup module directly to the transformer board.

 You'll find all eagle files and gerbers in the repro in case you wish to have PCB's fabricated.